openstack-archive/patrole/doc/source/configuration.rst

 ``self.os_admin.servers_client``.

-Similarly, setting ``rbac_test_role`` to a non-admin role results in Tempest's primary credentials being overriden by the role specified by ``rbac_test_role``.
+Similarly, setting ``rbac_test_role`` to a non-admin role results in Tempest's primary credentials being overridden by the role specified by ``rbac_test_role``.

 .. note::